syujung/RAW-HDR/README.md

 ## Download dataset
 We provide the original raw data to facilitate the research on HDR imaging.
+The download link will be available upon acceptance.

 |              |                        Baidu Netdisk                         |                         Google Drive                        | Description                                                  |
 | :----------- | :----------------------------------------------------------: | :----------------------------------------------------------: | ------------------------------------------------------------ |